vchavkov/fork-oneuptime/HelmChart/Public/oneuptime/README.md

 ## Configuration

-The following table lists the configurable parameters of the CBSUptime chart and their default values.
+The following table lists the configurable parameters of the CBS Uptime chart and their default values.

 | Parameter | Description | Default | Change Required |
 | --------- | ----------- | ------- | --------------- |